AlonaShylkina/-The-statistical-significance-of-A-B-test-results/README.md

 ---

 ## SQL Code
-The SQL code used for querying data from Google BigQuery is included in this repository under the `sql` folder.
+The SQL code used for querying data from Google BigQuery is included in this repository under the `sql` file.

 ---